cipherstash-archive/activestash/README.md

 When records are created or updated, they are indexed into a CipherStash collection which can be queried via an ActiveStash::Relation.

+TODO: More about CipherStash
+TODO: Arch and define collection and index
+TODO: Maybe a diagram?

 ## Getting a workspace

 To use `ActiveStash` you need a CipherStash account and workspace.